 Meat dishes in Russia are a particular treat and this is because it was often prepared during the holidays.
 These celebratory recipes have been passed down through the generations and now form a part of everyday cuisine.

-You can learn all about Russian cuisine as you sample local flavors on this food tasting tour.
-For three hours, wander the historic streets, sampling 15 Moscow specialties along the way.
+You can learn all about Russian cuisine as you sample local flavors on a food tasting tour.

 Explore an Old Royal Estate at Kolomenskoye